Menu

 There is a strict timeline for APS hearings that all individuals must abide by, and you must request an APS hearing if you want to contest your license suspension.
 For an APS hearing, the driver has ten days (from the date of his/her arrest) to request a hearing.
 Failing to request a hearing within that timeframe will result in an automatic suspension of their license.

 At this hearing, drivers have the ability to challenge any evidence against them, present witnesses, and testify.
 An experienced DUI attorney in Oakland could help you work through your DMV hearing to protect your rights and work to ensure you do not lose your ability to operate a motor vehicle.
-At The Nieves Law Firm, we have experience with APS hearings and have been able to secure favorable outcomes for clients at this stage of the DUI process.

-Get Legal Help From An Oakland DUI Attorney Today
+Get Legal Help From an Oakland DUI Attorney Today

 Top-Rated Criminal Defense Lawyers Serving the Bay Area